skacofonix/WhatTheMovie/README.md

 To do that the more "cleanly" as possible, it is necessary to set up an unofficial API.
 This homemade API offer WhatTheMovie service across REST interface.

+Furthermore, this API can be used by another application.